This month marks almost 8 years of training for me.

 The world champion in partner stunts didn’t tell me exactly how to eat and train, but by observing how he trained I learned what hard training meant.

 Some of the workouts we did with him were brutal.

 The endocrinologists didn’t teach me how to increase my testosterone naturally since most of them rely on outdated books they studied back in the 80s, but they did make me do a ton of bloodwork, and discussed the basics of endocrinology with me.

-I later applied this knowledge about the endocrine system to my own training and eating, and eventually managed to increase my testosterone levels with 120%.
+I later applied this knowledge about the endocrine system to my own training and eating, and eventually managed to increase my testosterone levels with 180%.

-I believe that most skinny-fat men have a messed up endocrine system with low testosterone levels, high estrogen levels and elevated cortisol levels – much of my advice is indirectly geared towards fixing these issues.
+Most skinny-fat men have a messed up endocrine system with low testosterone levels, high estrogen levels and elevated cortisol levels – much of my advice is indirectly geared towards fixing these issues.

 Here’s an example of my Italian fan Maledetto who almost cut his body-fat percentage in half in 3 months and improved his endocrine system: